reTHINK-project/specs/messages/registration-messages.md

 #### Registry Data Object search per User

-Message sent by an Hyperty Instance to Registry Domain server to query about all active Hyperty instances associated to a certain user.
+Message sent to Registry Domain server to query about all active Hyperty instances or Data Object instances associated to a certain user.

 ```
 "id" : 2,
 "type" : "read",
-"from" : "hyperty://<sp-domain>/<hyperty-instance-identifier>",
+"from" : "hyperty-runtime://<sp-domain>/<runtime-instance-identifier>/registry",
 "to" : "domain://registry.<sp1>"
 "body" : { "resource" : "/<registry-object-url-scheme>/user/<userURL>" }
 ```